 Seasonal flu is an annual event of varying severity which Health and Social Care plans for each year.

 In the past few weeks there has been an increase in flu activity in Northern Ireland.
-However, the season is defined as having low flu activity to date.
+This Increase is anticipated, but has occurred a couple of weeks earlier than last year.
+Activity here is similar to the rest of the UK, Ireland and the other Northern Hemisphere countries.